flemm0/PM566_project/README.md

 America
 (WWEIA)](https://www.ars.usda.gov/northeast-area/beltsville-md-bhnrc/beltsville-human-nutrition-research-center/food-surveys-research-group/docs/wweia-documentation-and-data-sets/),
 the dietary interview component of the NHANES.

 I also acknowledge that people’s dietary requirements vary due to a variety of factors, but according to the CDC and other sources, people should generally be wary of continued consumption of foods high in added sugar and saturated fats.
 Therefore, in this project, I will use the data to investigate the following questions that I have asked:

-1. What time and/or day of the week do people generally eat foods high in sugar or saturated fatty acids (fa)?
+1.  **What time and/or day of the week do people generally eat foods high in sugar or saturated fatty acids (fa)?**
-2. Does sugar or saturated fa consumption vary by age, ethnicity, or gender?
+2.  **Does sugar or saturated fa consumption vary by age, ethnicity, or gender?**
-3. Does the source of food or whether the meal was eaten at home have an effect on sugar or saturated fa consumption?
+3.  **Does the source of food or whether the meal was eaten at home have an effect on sugar or saturated fa consumption?**
-4. Finally, what specific food items are associated with high amounts of sugar or saturated fa?
+4.  **Finally, what specific food items are associated with high amounts of sugar or saturated fa?**

 ##### About the data

 I used a total of four data sets for my project.
-The first two are food survey questionnaire answers, in which the respondents were asked to recall all food and drink they consumed in a 24 hour period.
-These questions were asked twice, with day one answers being one table and day two answers being the other table.
+The first two are answers to a food survey questionnaire, in which the respondents were asked to recall all food and drink they consumed in a 24 hour period.
+These questions were asked one two different days, with day one answers being one table and day two answers being the other table.
 Not all respondents were recorded in both days.
 Observations, or rows, in the food survey data are separated into individual food or drink items and also includes estimates on how much of each item was consumed, as well as energy and nutrient estimates for each item.
 Participants were asked additional questions about their consumption, such as what time the item was consumed, what meal it was a part of, whether the meal was eaten at home, etc. The next data set I used contains general demographic information about each of the participants, such as age, gender, ethnicity, etc. The last data set I used contains descriptions of food information.
 Since the food items in the food survey questionnaires were encoded as numbers, I used this table to cross-reference the food code numbers with descriptions of the food or drink items.

 ------------------------------------------------------------------------